SolboxOSS/rcloneview-support/howto/remote-storage-connection-settings/connect-using-cli/add-google-shared-drive.md

 ---
 sidebar_position: 2
-description: How to add Google Shared Drive(formerly Team Drive).
+description: Learn how to configure Google Shared Drive as a remote in Rclone using the CLI on Windows and manage it through RcloneView.
 keywords:
   - rcloneview
   - howto